top of page

 Vegetation

 A wide variety of habitats at Pondicherry, including wetlands, grasslands, and boreal forests, offers one the chance to see many different types of plants, shrubs, and trees along the trails at the refuge.
 An excellent guide compiled by the New Hampshire Natural Heritage Bureau details the vegetation found along the Pondicherry Rail Trail, the Shore and Rampart Paths, and the Little Cherry Pond Trail.
-The article Birding the Pondicherry National Wildlife Refuge by David Govatski also has information about vegetation at the refuge and an aquatic plant inventory, published in 2023 by Matt Peters and Brett Engstrom, provides baseline information on the aquatic flora found in the ponds at the refuge.
+Other resources include a natural community assessment of the Pondicherry Division that was published in 2020 by Brett Engstrom, Marc Lapin, and Matt Peters and an aquatic plant inventory that was published in 2023 by Matt Peters and Brett Engstrom.
+In addition, information about vegetation at the refuge can be found in the article Birding the Pondicherry National Wildlife Refuge by David Govatski.

 If you would like to learn more about the “big trees” of New Hampshire, see the books Big Trees of New Hampshire (2014) and Big Trees of Northern New England (2022), both written by Kevin Martin and published by Peter Randall Publisher.